swiftlang/swift-evolution/proposals/0161-key-paths.md

 #### Why `\`?
 During review many different sigils were considered:

-**No Sigil**: This matches function type references, but suffers from ambigiuty with wanting to actually call a type property.
+**No Sigil**: This matches function type references, but suffers from ambiguity with wanting to actually call a type property.
 Having to type `let foo: KeyPath<Baz, Bar>` while consistent with function type references, really is not that great (even for  function type references).

 **Back Tick**: Borrowing from lisp, back-tick was what we used in initial discussions of this proposal (it was easy to write on a white-board), but it was not chosen because it is hard to type in markdown, and comes dangerously close to conflicting with other parser intrinsics.